aws-samples/sample-opensearch-perf-resilience-test/SECURITY_IMPROVEMENTS.md

 > **DISCLAIMER**: This code is provided as a sample for educational and testing purposes only.
 Users must perform their own security review and due diligence before deploying any code to production environments.
 The security improvements outlined in this document represent a baseline set of practices but may not address all security considerations for your specific environment.

-This document outlines the security improvements made to address the issues identified in the security scan of the OpenSearch Performance and Resilience Testing repository.
+This document outlines the security improvements.

 ## Overview of Security Issues Addressed

 1. **Security Groups Documentation and Controls**
-   - Added clear descriptions to all security group rules
+   - Clear descriptions to all security group rules
    - Restricted SSH access to specific CIDR blocks instead of 0.0.0.0/0
    - Implemented explicit egress rules instead of allowing unrestricted outbound traffic

 2. **VPC Configuration Strengthening**
-   - Added VPC Flow Logs for network traffic monitoring
+   - VPC Flow Logs for network traffic monitoring
    - Disabled automatic public IP assignment in subnets (MapPublicIpOnLaunch: false)

 3. **OpenSearch Domain Security**